duckdb/duckdb-web/dev/building.md

 ### Debug Flags

 #### `CRASH_ON_ASSERT`
+`D_ASSERT(condition)` is used all throughout the code, these will throw an InternalException in debug builds.
-When an assertion triggers (`D_ASSERT(condition);` in the code), this throws an InternalException.
-With this flag enabled it instead directly causes a crash.
+With this flag enabled, when the assertion triggers it will instead directly cause a crash.

 #### `DISABLE_STRING_INLINE`
 In our execution format `string_t` has the feature to "inline" strings that are under a certain length (12 bytes), this means they don't require a separate allocation.